 Once you have your loan, it's important to manage it properly.
 This means paying off the right amount on time every month for the full duration of the loan.

-When you take out a loan, you and the lender will have agreed how long you have to repay the full amount.
-This is usually between 1 and 7 years.
+When you take out a loan, you and the lender will have agreed how long you will take to repay the full amount.
+This is usually between one and seven years for an unsecured loan (where you don’t have to provide an asset as security for the loan).

-Exactly how much you pay depends on the size of the loan, the length of the loan term, the interest rate and whether it's a fixed or variable.
+Exactly how much you pay depends on the size of the loan, the length of the loan term, the interest rate and whether it's fixed or variable.
+Most unsecured loans have fixed rates.

 Make sure you know what date the payments are due each month.
 If you miss a payment, you'll be charged a fee and get a hit on your credit report.
 The more hits, the worse your score.